Exploring Conditions for Diffusion models in Robotic Control: Related Work

-In recent years, visual representations derived from self-supervised pre-trained models~\citep{radford2021learning, cherti2023reproducible, majumdar2023we, he2022masked, caron2021emerging, kim2025token} have demonstrated notable effectiveness in visuo-motor manipulation tasks~\citep{parisi2022unsurprising}.
+\paragraph{Pre-trained visual representations for robotic control.} In recent years, visual representations derived from self-supervised pre-trained models~\citep{radford2021learning, cherti2023reproducible, majumdar2023we, he2022masked, caron2021emerging, kim2025token, kim2023lut, kim2025morphing} have demonstrated notable effectiveness in visuo-motor manipulation tasks~\citep{parisi2022unsurprising}.
 Specifically, Parisi et al.~\citep{parisi2022unsurprising} showed that visual representations from frozen pre-trained encoders, such as MoCo~\citep{he2020momentum} and CLIP~\citep{radford2021learning}, can not only outperform representations trained from scratch but are also comparable to ground-truth state features in behavior cloning.
-This finding has spurred extensive exploration into pre-trained visual representations for control, alongside a search for self-supervised learning frameworks particularly suited for robotic manipulation.
+This finding has motivated subsequent work on pre-trained visual representations for robotic control.
 Among these, R3M~\citep{nair2022r3m} employs a time-contrastive learning objective on ego-centric data with vision-language alignment, whereas VIP~\citep{ma2022vip} introduces value-implicit learning to associate goal and initial states.
 MVP~\citep{radosavovic2023robotmae} and VC-1~\citep{majumdar2023we} both adopt MAE~\citep{he2022masked} pre-training methodologies, curating large datasets that include ego-centric and instructional videos to enhance transferability to robotic manipulation tasks.
 More recently, SCR~\citep{gupta2024pre} has investigated representations from Stable Diffusion~\citep{rombach2022high} for navigation and control tasks.
 Nonetheless, these methods opted for keeping the visual representation frozen, resulting them to be task-agnostic.